Updated: Feb 27

 The method to better mental health is simple.
 Remove what is stripping your happiness, and add more of what doesn’t.

 FIRST, we need to assess our current situation.
 Where are we at in our lives?
 Look deeply and honestly.
-What is holding you down?
+What is holding us down?
 Fear, relationships, career, finances, anything and everything.
 Write it down and bring it to the forefront of your mind.
-This can be challenging and somethings emotional, and this is okay – simply by recognising that it is there you have taken the first step towards removing yourself of it.
+This can be challenging and somethings emotional, and this is okay – simply by recognising that it is there we have taken the first step towards removing ourselves of it.

 GET organised.
 What can you do to change the situation that is affecting your mental health?
 If you cannot change the situation, then you can change how you perceive the situation.
 Both options are in our control.
 If something needs to change for you to live the life that you are here to live, your choices cannot be passive.
-You play the lead role in this life and if things are negatively impacting your physical or mental health it is only you that can take the necessary change.
-The moment you let someone save you, you give away your power.
-After handing your lesson over for someone else to fix, you fall back into the same helpless and powerless state over and over until the time finally comes when you can stand up and choose strength over weakness.
+You play the lead role in this life and if things are negatively impacting your physical or mental health it is only you that can make the necessary change.
+The moment you let someone else try to "save" you from your lesson, you disempower yourself energetically and it will eventually come back around for you to try again.

 CHECK your social media usage.
 This is the most important step and subsequently the most detailed.
 Get honest with yourself, what is draining you the most right now?
 Do you feel anxious from your own problems or from the problems of a billion others online?